NZORGAN.COM

 Buy "Resounding Aftershocks" CD from which Martin chose his programme for the re-opening concerts.
 Order here.

-(To be presented by the Friends of the Christchurch Town Hall Organ Trust)
+(Presented by the Friends of the Christchurch Town Hall Organ Trust)

 Christchurch Town Hall